 Oplysninger om albummet Poems of John Donne af John Donne

-John Donne frigav endelig Lørdag 20 december 2025 sit nye musikalbum med titlen Poems of John Donne.
+John Donne frigav endelig Lørdag 20 juni 2026 sit nye musikalbum med titlen Poems of John Donne.

 Albummet er komponeret af 126 sange.
 Du kan klikke på sangene for at se de tilsvarende tekster og oversættelser: